syncfusion-content/install-docs/Common/Essential-Studio/Telemetry.md

 N> Starting from v34.1.xx, Telemetry support is added for Syncfusion Document SDKs.

-## Why do we collect anonymous telemetry?
+## Why do we collect telemetry?

-We collect anonymous telemetry data to:
+We collect telemetry data to:

 * Understand feature adoption and usage trends
 * Identify frequently used components and frameworks